cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/file.rst

 .. rubric:: Use Case

-This source is used whenever you need to read in from a distributed file system.
+This source is used whenever you need to read from a distributed file system.
 For example, you may want to read in log files from S3 every hour and then store the logs in a TimePartitionedFileSet.